ramuta/gae-py3-boilerplate/README.md

 ## TODO

-- Tests for the "Reset password mechanism" and the "Password login"
 - When a user logs in, send an email to the user with the info about the session (IP, platform, country)
 - Clean all entries (bleach?)
 - Admin: update SendGrid key